vaidehi-londhe/my-first-repo/README.md

 # my-first-repo
-this is my first demo repository
+this file is prepared by vaidehi londhe.